zotiquestgames/loner/en/wip/grand_strategy.md

 >   - *Ravenwatch Syndicate*: Undermine the power of rival factions through espionage and sabotage.
 >   - *Emerald Dominion*: Spread their influence by converting two factions to their ideology.

+### Sample Scenario: Ashes of the Rift

+> A once-stable region lies in turmoil after a cataclysmic arcane event tore a dimensional rift into the heartland.
+Ancient power struggles flare anew, trade routes collapse, and belief systems fracture.
+Three emergent factions now compete for control over what remains.

+### Faction 1: The Ember League
+- **Assets**: Flame-Sworn Paladins, Rift-Metal Foundries
+- **Skill**: Tactical Fire Control
+- **Frailty**: Over-reliant on unstable Rift energy
+- **Goal**: Establish a militarized theocracy centered on the Rift

+### Faction 2: The Verdant Concord
+- **Assets**: Network of Root-Kin Agents, Mycelial Archives
+- **Skill**: Deep Ecological Memory
+- **Frailty**: Isolationist doctrine limits diplomacy
+- **Goal**: Restore balance and seal the Rift through ancient rites

+### Faction 3: The Broken Syndic
+- **Assets**: Black Market Portals, Disgraced Nobles, Espionage Guilds
+- **Skill**: Smuggling and Manipulation
+- **Frailty**: Infighting among rogue houses
+- **Goal**: Exploit the chaos to rebuild their shattered empire

+### Starting Situation
+- A surge of Rift energy has destabilized the once-neutral city of Kharan’s Spire.
+- Each faction moves to influence or claim it before the anomaly widens.
+- Roll a **World Event** at game start and resolve one faction argument each before Turn 1.

 ## Gameplay

 In *Loner: Grand Strategy*, gameplay unfolds over structured turns, each representing a key moment in the evolving narrative.
 During each turn, factions take actions to pursue their goals, react to events, and shape the world.
 The process is divided into four phases, ensuring a balance of strategy, storytelling, and unpredictability.
 Let the Oracle guide outcomes, and use the factions’ traits to weave a dynamic and engaging story.

 ```graphviz

 fontname="Permanent Marker";
 node [shape="plain", style = "rounded",
 fontname="Permanent Marker", fontsize=12]